Scheduler internals in Go ↔ Java: how your code is actually executed

 Network poller (netpoller) - network notification watchdog 🌐🔔, monitors the readiness of I/O events

 Go uses epoll/kqueue through netpoller.
-This allows for non-blocking threads on IO.
+This allows non-blocking threads on IO.

 Java does this through NIO.